SilkRose/Pony/archive/blogs/census-consensus.md

 After the site was functional and looked decent, it was time to start writing.
 The first question of the story was created on March 3rd 2026 at 5:39AM UTC.
 Yes, the entire story was written very late into development.
 Some things never change.

 I used the Luna theme initially, as I love dark mode everything, but something about the Celestia theme made me switch, and I've been using it ever since.
-A few people mentioned in their feedback that they really liked the themes being Celestia and Luna a lot.
+A few people mentioned in their feedback that they really liked the themes being Celestia and Luna.
 Thank you!

 Here is a screenshot of the `/user` page for an admin:
 ![Admin user page](./census-consensus-images/06.png)

 It had an extra spot to update a user's role, and a spot to ban a user.
-We wanted to be prepaired for anything.
+We wanted to be prepared for anything.
 Luckily, we never had to ban anypony!

-Here is the current `/chapters` page:
+Here is the `/chapters` page:
 ![Chapters page](./census-consensus-images/07.png)

 this shows all the relevant information while still looking good on desktop and mobile.

-Here is the current mobile `/chapters` page:
+Here is the mobile `/chapters` page:
 ![Chapters page](./census-consensus-images/07-mobile.jpg)

-Here is the current bottom of the `/chapters` page:
+Here is the bottom of the `/chapters` page:
 ![Chapters page bottom](./census-consensus-images/08.png)

 This has the new chapter form.

-Here is the current `/chapters/{id}/revisions` page:
+Here is the `/chapters/{id}/revisions` page:
 ![](./census-consensus-images/09.png)

 It shows every revision in a HTML details element, including the date/time it was saved, and who made the revision.

-Here is the current `/questions` page:
+Here is the `/questions` page:
 ![](./census-consensus-images/10.png)

 this shows all the relevant information while still looking good on desktop and mobile.

-Here is the current mobile `/questions` page:
+Here is the mobile `/questions` page:
 ![Questions page](./census-consensus-images/10-mobile.jpg)

-Here is the current bottom of the `/questions` page:
+Here is the bottom of the `/questions` page:
 ![](./census-consensus-images/11.png)

 It has the form for creating new questions.